Kousar Kamali

 Kousar Kamali (کوثر کمالی; born 21 February 1995) is an Iranian footballer who plays as a defender for Kowsar Women Football League club Sepahan SC.
 She has been a member of the Iran women's national team.

+Personal life

+On 31 January 2026, Kamali withdrew from the national team in protest of the authorities' handling of the 2025–2026 Iranian protests, writing on her Instagram: "...when the heart is wounded and the soul is tired, football is no longer a refuge."